nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-page-layout-system-overview.md

 For Nuxeo DAM (and the current search view), the theme only defines the headers and footer.
 The actual content of the main slot will be handled by the application layer.

-*   [nuxeo-dam theme](https://github.com/nuxeo/nuxeo-dam/blob/master/nuxeo-dam-theme/src/main/resources/themes/nuxeo-dam.xml)&nbsp;only defines a&nbsp;`nxMainContainer`&nbsp;that will be structured via layouts.
+- [nuxeo-dam theme](https://github.com/nuxeo/nuxeo-dam/blob/master/nuxeo-dam-theme/src/main/resources/themes/nuxeo-dam.xml) only defines a `nxMainContainer` that will be structured via layouts.
-*   There is no specific view (structure of the&nbsp;`nxMainContainer`&nbsp;will be done via XHTML).
+- There is no specific view (structure of the `nxMainContainer` will be done via XHTML).

 ## XHTML/Facelets

 The XHTML Facelet templates are rendered through the Theme Engine.
 The XHTML calls the theme engine via the NXTheme composition page:
 ```xml
 <nxthemes:composition xmlns="http://www.w3.org/1999/xhtml"
     xmlns:ui="http://java.sun.com/jsf/facelets"